hbk4mask/hbk4mask.github.io/_posts/2020-05-26-why-dont-drink-enough-water.md

 Well there is a reason which all of you will agree with.

 The main reason we don't drink enough water is that **we don’t get the urge to drink the recommended amount of water.
 We only drink water when we feel thirsty**.
-We only drink water when we feel thirsty.

 Let's discuss another question of similar nature.
 Why don’t we go to the washroom 20 times a day.
 The answer is again similar.
 We don’t go to the washroom 20 times a day because we don’t get the urge to use the washroom that many times.
 But doctors don’t give us suggestions to use the washroom 20 times in a day.
 At least I am not aware of it.
 So how come drinking water is different?